What to do After a Dog Bite: Summarized by a Pensacola Dog Bite Attorney

 Your attorney will make sure all the proper documentation and papers are filed timely and with the proper courts.
 He or she will also be the one who handles all the negotiations while you focus on getting better and recovering from your injuries.

-Contact a Florida Dog Bite Lawyer Today
+Contact a Pensacola Dog Bite Lawyer Today

 If you or a loved one were bitten by someone else’s dog and suffered injuries, contact Emmanuel Sheppard & Condon today to schedule an initial consultation.
 Sit down with our experienced staff and learn how we can help you pursue reimbursement for your damages.